prorev/prorev.github.io/_posts/2020-01-15-swift_overview.md

 ### No garbage collection

 Because Swift has ARC it doesn't need _garbage collection_.
 Garbage collection would occur at a specific time.
-In fact you may call the reference counting as a specific type of garbage collection, but it is not.
-Java or .NET garbage collection principles are fundamentally different.
+In fact you may call the reference counting as a specific type of garbage collection.
+However, Java or .NET garbage collection principles are fundamentally different.

 > .NET took Java garbage collection since early releases of .NET were nothing but Java cloning.